Jennifer Barker MD

 Professional Interests Interprofessional collaborative practice and education, medical education, professional identity formation, quality improvement in inpatient settings, psychological safety, wellness

-Personal interests biking, skiing, running, hiking, playing ukulele, beekeeping, reading, cooking, gardening
+Personal interests beekeeping, biking, skiing, running, hiking, adventuring with husband, playing ukulele, reading, cooking, gardening

-I like working with students because I like to support and empower people to be their best
+I like working with students because I like to support/empower people to be their best and I love all the different personalities and life stories.
+Students are the best!

 Current Clinical Practice I practice Primary Care at the Anshutz Internal Medicine Clinic